• Skip to primary navigation

 Jump to Recipe

-Creamy, salty, and slightly sweet — that’s what you’ll get in every serving of Pasta with Gorgonzola Sauce and Peas.
+Creamy, salty, and slightly sweet — that’s what you’ll get in every serving of Gorgonzola Pasta with Peas.
 It’s a flavor-packed pasta dish that’s ready in twenty minutes!

 It might not be as old as pasta alla gricia or spaghetti alle vongole, but this flavor combination is quite common in the northern part of Italy.

-Now you can try preparing the same sumptuous pasta sauce in the comfort of your own home. 🙂
+Now you can try preparing the same sumptuous pasta with gorgonzola cheese and peas in the comfort of your own home. 🙂

-IF YOU WANT TRADITIONAL PASTA RECIPES, THEN YOU WILL LIKE THESE POSTS!
+IF YOU WANT TRADITIONAL PASTA RECIPES, YOU WILL LIKE THESE POSTS!

 Ingredients